our friendly logo that looks like a hashbrown character from an animated tv showhashbrown

 model: 'gpt-4.1',

-Predict the lights that will be added to the scene based on the name.
-For example,
+lights that should be added to the scene based on the name.
+The input

 `,